jrl-umi3218/mc_rtc/doc/tutorials/recipes/lipm-stabilizer.md

 - Velocity of the `CoM`
 - Contact wrenches

-Contrary to the original implementation, in `mc_rtc` state observation is decoupled from the stabilizer's implementation.
-As such, you may choose to use any suitable [observer pipeline](observers.html) to estimate this state.
-The following recommended pipeline is equivalent to the state estimation used in the original implementation:
+You must setup a suitable [observer pipeline](observers.html) to estimate the required quantities.
+The following pipeline can be used, it is equivalent to the original implementation:

 ```yaml
 # Observes real robot state